About our Members and Trustees

 Mike Lea, Trustee

 I am the Head of Planning at the Education & Skills Funding Agency where I have worked for the past 2 years.
 Prior to this, I held a number of senior positions and bring significant experience of working in public sector planning environments, including education.
 I am delighted to be part

 of the new Trustee team and look forward to visiting the schools and meeting staff as part of his new role with The Village Academy.

 I am the Deputy Divisional Director of Retail Accounts (SW & Central) for Santander.
 I have a wide range of experience of financial management, including auditing and risk management and am looking forward to my new role as part of the new Trustee team, working to support the schools in delivering the best education we can for every pupil.

-Quentin Roper, Foundation Trustee and Chair of Trustees (Appointed by the Diocese)
+Quentin Roper, Foundation Trustee, Member and Chair of Trustees (Appointed by the Diocese)